top of page

 William Whitted Sr. (c.
 1760-1821) purchased the parcel and its structures from Catlett Campbell.
 He continued to run a general store.
 During his ownership, the site begins to be called “The Corner” rather than the Blue House.
 The last reference to the property as containing the Blue House is a deed from 1810.
 Afterward, the building is no longer mentioned, presumably because it was replaced by another structure.

 The Whitehead family moved to Orange County in the 18th century.
 The family name was changed to Whitted when they moved from what is now Alamance County to Hillsborough.
 The name became prolific in both the white and African American communities since William Sr., his several brothers, and their children all owned slaves and had offspring with their slaves.
 They were known for their “lenient” treatment of their slaves, allowing them to learn to read and write as well as to earn their own money.
-Some of their slaves were manumitted but a lawsuit returned several to bondage.
+The Whitteds fought to be able to emancipate their slaves via their wills.
+Some were manumitted but a lawsuit returned several to bondage.
+Turner v.
+Whitted, 9 N.C.
+613 (N.C.
+1823)

 The Whitteds were Quakers.
 They were recorded as being “Hickory Quakers,” denoting someone who followed the doctrine strictly as opposed to the “Gay Quakers” who were more open in their following of the tenets.

 Whitted was also a founding director of the Mutual Insurance Society in 1804.
-His brother Jehu was also involved in mercantile pursuits.
+His son Jehu was also involved in mercantile pursuits.
 (See Lot 6)

 Various Owners